gavinlyonsrepo/cylon/Readme.md

-Cylon.sh
-25-06-16
+Cylon.sh  25-06-16
-Version 1.4-2
-Arch Linux distro maintenance  Bash script.
+Version 1.6-4 Arch Linux distro maintenance  Bash script.
 Aur package name = cylon

+#version control:
+#version 1.0 20-06-16
+#verions 1.1 replace echo with printf functions.
+#version 1.2 relative paths added
+#version 1.3-1 google drive function added
+#version 1.4-2 090916 extra cower options added
+#version 1.5-3 options added for system backup function(dd and gdrive)
+#version 1.6-4  120916 Msgfunc added PKGBUILD display added,
+readme install added

 What is Cylon?
-The goal was to create a script to do as much maintenance, backups and system checks in a single menu driven optional script Command line program for an Arch as possible This script provides numerous tools to Arch Linux for maintenance, system checks and backups.
+The goal was to create a script to do as much maintenance, backups and system checks in a single menu driven optional script Command line program for an Arch as possible
+This script provides numerous tools to Arch Linux for maintenance, system checks and backups.

 Config:
 Cylon is a standalone bash scirpt installed to user/bin by package build type cylon to run Some function require software installed as listed below. this is left to user discretion.
+Readme.md is installed to "$HOME"/.config/cylonReadme.md

 Functions:
 (1)Updates main Arch Repos with pacman